“So, my kid needs glasses, no big deal.”

 “It’s just nearsightedness.”

-It’s not surprising that myopia, or nearsightedness, is often seen as a normal part of life as one in four parents have a myopic child.1 It’s common for parents to respond to the growing threat of myopia with statements like, “My kid needs glasses, no big deal.”
+It’s not surprising that myopia, or nearsightedness, is often seen as a normal part of life as one in four parents have a myopic child.1 It’s common for parents to respond to the growing threat of myopia with statements like, “My child needs glasses, no big deal.”
 Yet, myopia increases the risk of serious, sight-threatening complications.
 As Dr. Kate Gifford, a clinical optometrist, researcher, and professional leader, says, “myopia isn’t just a blurry vision thing.”
 Myopia has been shown to be an independent risk factor for glaucoma, cataracts, and retinal detachment.2

 The long-term risk factors may seem like issues later in life that we don’t have to worry about today but protecting your child’s vision is vital during their school-age years.3 If their eyes grow irregularly, as they do with myopia, these issues become more of a risk.